atparkweb/fantasy_sumo/README.md

 4. Start hacking

 ### Stopping the server
+In a terminal from the the project root run: `./scripts/composedown`

+### Generating Migrations
-1. In a terminal `cd` to the root of this project
+In a terminal from the project root run: `.scripts/makemigrations`
-2. Run `./scripts/composedown`

 ### Running Migrations
-1. In a terminal `cd` to the root of this project
+In a terminal from the project root run: `./scripts/migrate`
-2. Run `./scripts/migrate`

 ### Connecting to DB container psql
 1. Run `docker exec -it <DB container name> psql -U postgres`